 Bringing animals to life in your artwork requires more than just capturing their shape—it’s all about texture!
 From soft fur to rugged scales, adding texture makes your illustrations more realistic and visually engaging.
 In this tutorial, we’ll guide you through the essential techniques to achieve lifelike animal textures.
+You can use these techniques with these kits: The GOAT, Highland Heifer, Wolf and so many more.

 Incorporating texture into your artwork helps: